Mariona Caldentey

-Maria Francesca "Mariona" Caldentey Oliver (/ca/; (Note: This is the pronunciation used in Balearic Catalan, the dialect spoken in Caldentey's birthplace of Mallorca.) born 19 March 1996), also known as Mariona (/ca/), is a Spanish professional footballer who plays for Women's Super League club Arsenal and the Spain national team.
-Prior to moving to the English side, Caldentey played for Barcelona, making 305 appearances and scoring 115 goals, in the 10 years she was there.
+Maria Francesca Caldentey Oliver (/ca/; (Note: This is the pronunciation used in Balearic Catalan, the dialect spoken in Caldentey's birthplace of Mallorca.) born 19 March 1996), known as Mariona Caldentey, (Note: In isolation, Mariona is pronounced (/ca/)) is a Spanish professional footballer who plays as a forward or attacking midfielder for Women's Super League club Arsenal and the Spain national team.
+Prior to moving to the English side, Caldentey played for Barcelona, making 305 appearances, scoring 115 goals and winning 25 trophies during her 10-year stay at the club.

 Early and personal life

 Maria Francesca Caldentey Oliver was born in the Mallorcan town of Felanitx to Miquel Àngel "Morete" Caldentey Bennásar and Maria Oliver.
 Her father was a football coach and her mother is a nurse by profession.
 She has an older brother.
 Caldentey was taught by her grandmother, also named Maria, how to play the piano.

 Caldentey began playing football at the age of four in her local team as an after-school activity.
 She later played futsal in Manacor, where she won multiple titles and played in three Spanish championships.
-Although Caldentey did not develop in La Masia, she has had a lifelong connection to FC Barcelona: her father was one of the original members and promoters of Els Tamarells, the largest Barcelona penya.
+Although Mariona did not develop in La Masia, she has had a lifelong connection to FC Barcelona: her father was one of the original members and promoters of Els Tamarells, the largest Barcelona penya.
 He had been president of CE Felanitx after coaching the team (among others), and died suddenly while travelling in 2018.

 In 2013, after she won bronze at the 2013 UEFA U-17 Championship, Felanitx town hall placed a plaque in honour of Caldentey.
 Els Tamarells began a campaign to rename the municipal pitch where CE Felanitx play after Caldentey in July 2018, and this ultimately happened in 2020; the Camp de Futbol Es Torrentó Mariona Caldentey Oliver was the first public space in Felanitx to be named after a woman.

-As of 2019, Caldentey was studying Sport and Exercise Science.
+As of 2019, Mariona was studying Sport and Exercise Science.

 Club career

 Felanitx

 Caldentey began her football career in the youth ranks of CD Felanitx.
 The staff who registered her there took her name down as the masculine Mariano instead; Caldentey was the only girl at the club throughout her time there, but never felt excluded or weird.
 At under-8 (pre-benjamín) level, Caldentey won the Spanish championship with Felanitx.
 Though her youth coaches felt she was not the best at any one thing, "she was a 9 in everything", which made her indispensable.
-She was also a versatile player and was fielded in all positions.
+Mariona was already a versatile player and was fielded in all positions.

-When she was nine, she began playing futsal alongside football, taking part in both sports until she was twelve.
+When Mariona was nine, she began playing futsal alongside football, taking part in both sports until she was twelve.
 Caldentey then played football at Club Estudiantes CIDE (associated with the Palma Centre Internacional d'Educació).

 Felanitx presented Caldentey with an honorary shirt with her club number, and had her take the kick-off for their Trofeo Ciudad de Felanitx match against Ferriolense, in August 2013.